RickCogley/RCC-Hugo2015/content/post/20160207-so-you-want-to-learn-programming.md

 {{< figure1 link="/img/golang-logo.png" src="/img/golang-logo.png" type="Logo" title="Golang Gopher" class="" >}}

 There are many ways you could move from here, but I think you couldn't go wrong learning the compiled open source programming language "[Go](https://golang.org/)", backed by Google.
 Two of the luminaries who designed C in the first place - Ken Thompson and Rob Pike - working with Robert Griesemer, designed and released Golang in 2009 to be great at the type of problems Google faces.
-If you're interested in the cloud, Go is a modern language that works great in today's environment.
+If you're interested in the cloud, Go is a modern language that works great for today's environments.

 Start by working through [A Tour of Go](https://tour.golang.org/welcome/1), and referring to the [docs](https://golang.org/doc/).
 Try other tutorials like [Go By Example](https://gobyexample.com/) or [Go Programming Step by Step](http://www.toptal.com/go/go-programming-a-step-by-step-introductory-tutorial).
 Finally, here's an excellent tutorial on how to build a [web application](https://astaxie.gitbooks.io/build-web-application-with-golang/content/en/) in Go.
 For reference, here's my pinboard on [Go Resources](https://pinboard.in/u:rickcogley/t:JRC_Golang/).